MagnumMacKivler/proppertextures/README.md

 ## Rules for contribution

-* Your material need GMOD and Hammer versions.
+* Your material needs GMOD and Hammer versions.

   GMOD compatible versions should include the full material files (such as normals, speculars, etc).